 The recent work of Avramov, Iyengar, Lipman and Nayak~\cite{Avramov-Iyengar08, Avramov-Iyengar-Lipman-Nayak10} makes it especially interesting to understand base-change for morphisms of finite Tor-dimension.
 In the articles \cite{Avramov-Iyengar08, Avramov-Iyengar-Lipman-Nayak10} the authors find new formulas for $f^!$, which do not involve compactifications, but are only valid for morphisms of finite Tor-dimension.
-It was in trying to understand this recent work that I came to the theorems in this article. \ermk
+It was in trying to understand this recent work that I came to the theorems in this article.
+Since this article is already very long, the discussion of the relation with the theory of \cite{Avramov-Iyengar08, Avramov-Iyengar-Lipman-Nayak10} is left to~\cite{NeemanTIFR}. \ermk